KathyReid/pivotsummit-2016/transcript.md

 SLIDE: Rat Catcher

 So, being a Rat Catcher was a lucrative role in 1830s Kent - there were plenty of rats, which were carriers of pestilence such as the plague - and while the OH&S standards weren't very high, if you had elite dexterity skills, you could make a pretty penny.
-This role was like many of that time - piece-meal - you got paid based on the number of rats you caught.

 SLIDE: Switchboard Operators

 If Rat Catching wasn't your thing because, say, you were a woman and equal opportunity had't been invented yet (!), then you might tip your hand at being a manual switchboard operator.
-Again, this required good physical stamina, and precision and accuracy, but on the plus side it paid by the hour.
+Again, this required good physical stamina, and precision and accuracy..

 Obviously, both of these jobs have died out, but through differing mechanisms.
 Rat catchers for instance lost business because better sanitation and urbanisation reduced the rodent infestation.
 Switchboards on the other hand became automated through technology advancement - PABXs.